ayesha1/Banking-System/README.md

 The implementation is also recorded on https://youtu.be/P4ePMCL0mXo

 You have to have JavaFX in the library and running on the latest eclipse ( version 8).
-Please email me if you have any trouble downloading!
-I am more than happy to help. ayeshakay786@gmail.com

 It has three menu Screens, a Welcome Screen, Customer Main Menu Screen and an Admin Main Menu Screen.